pslucas0212/RHEL-Dev-Setup/README.md

 registry.redhat.io/ubi8/ubi  8.7-1112    768688a18971  2 weeks ago  214 MB
 ```

-Let's test our podman installation by starting up a container
+Let's test our podman installation by starting up a container.
+In this example we are telling the container that we want to run an interactive terminal session and remove the container when it shuts down.
 ```
 $ podman run -it --rm registry.redhat.io/ubi8/ubi sh Trying to pull registry.redhat.io/ubi8/ubi:latest...